 As the name suggests it has an excellent golf course and Day Spa – for couples with guests they can organise ‘Spa-rties’ where the ladies indulge in some spa pampering while the lads whack the little white ball around.
 The wedding chapel is stunning and offers live web-cam video so guests at home can also ‘attend’ the wedding.

 There are more cybercafes in Fiji than you can shake a mouse at, especially in Nadi town where a half dozen internet places are found along Main Street.
 There’s also the Republic of Cappuccino at Nadi Airport.
 The resorts are now starting to offer WiFi but it is still a tad behind what we are used to at home.

 “Island time” is as much part of the tropics as palm trees and azure waters.
 Go with the flow, relax, pick up on the lack of stress and do your well being a big favour.
 As they say in neighbouring Vanuatu, “another time, another pace.”
 And I thank author David Stanley for the phrase, “The coconut will fall when it is ripe.”

 Fiji is very much a “resort” destination – 7 nights, one resort – 14 nights, maybe two resorts, especially for first time visitors.
 There’s nothing wrong with that, it will be a great holiday.
 Because most people opt for a ‘resort’ experience, it is important to choose wisely.
-The Small Guide Travel team has stayed at or visited more than 50 resorts and we visit every year for an update.
 We know how to match people with the right resort for them, for wish list and budget.
 Having said that, like Vanuatu and the Cook Islands, there’s more to discover if you are willing to explore outside the resorts, particularly repeat visitors.
-Our specialist Fiji consultants are more than heppy to give advice, cost and obligation free – and prices are competitive if you decide to book.
+Our consultants are more than happy to give advice, cost and obligation free – and prices are competitive if you decide to book.
 Email here.